Online/Modular Program Option

 Regular in-person classes: Online/Modular students who live in the area have the option to attend regular in-person elective courses on weeknights and/or Saturdays in NYC, as well as international study and experiential learning courses.
 Up to 4.5 credits of Doing Business in (DBi) international courses can count towards the 9-credit in-person elective requirement.

 Online electives: A selection of many of our most popular elective courses is offered online.
-Like the online core courses, electives are taught “live” mostly on weeknights from 7:00 – 9:00 PM.
+Like the online core courses, electives are taught “live” mostly on weeknights from 7:00 PM – 9:00 PM ET.
 There is also a selection on Saturdays and during the winter and summer intensive periods.

 Below are the elective courses we expect to offer online in 2023-2024.
 Please note that they will not be available online every semester and the list will change over time.